vuongducphuong/documentation/content/applications/inventory_and_mrp/manufacturing/management/kit_shipping.rst

 Next, set the :guilabel:`Product Type` to :guilabel:`Storable Product`: this allows for management of kit inventory.
-The :guilabel:`Route` designation under the :guilabel:`Inventory` tab does not matter, since Odoo uses the routes of the kit's components for replenishment purposes.
+The :guilabel:`Route` designation under the :guilabel:`Inventory` tab does not matter, since Leansoft uses the routes of the kit's components for replenishment purposes.
 All other parameters for the kit product may be modified according to preference.
 Finally, click :guilabel:`Save`.